 Does not meet the standard.
 All but one (1) ALS services in Riverside County have written agreements with REMSA.
 Riverside County is divided into twelve (12) operational zones.
 All zones are served by ALS provider agencies.
 Exclusive operating area agreements are in place for nine (9) of the twelve (12) zones.
 In the remaining three (3) zones, ALS services are furnished by two (2) provider agencies that historically served those areas.
-Idyllwild Fire Protection District (IFPD) is the sole remaining ALS service provider that requires a written agreement with Riverside County.
+The remaining ALS service provider that requires a written agreement is Idyllwild Fire Protection District (IFPD).
 An agreement has been drafted and sent to the IFPD but no further progress has occurred at this time.
-No progress has been made in securing written agreements with Helicopter Emergency Medical Services (HEMS) providers.
+No progress has been made in securing written agreements with HEMS providers.
 All air ambulance providers are included the annual permitting process.

 An ALS provider authorization agreement is needed with Idyllwild Fire Protection District to be compliant with Title 22, Chapter 4, Article 7, 100167(b)(4).
 Agreements with HEMS providers are needed.
-ALS agreements with HEMS providers should take into consideration the need for a regional approach to service the EMS system.
+ALS agreements with HEMS providers should take into consideration the need for a Regional approach to requirements to participate in the EMS system.